The full list

 45 - Pensieri d'aprile/Quel qualcosa di nuovo (Las Vegas 5001 064 - 1974)

-A little known group that only released a good single in 1974.
+A group from Potenza (Basilicata) that only released a good single in 1974.
 For the use of flute they have been compared with Osanna.

-Bass player Stefano Rubino had a solo career in the late 70's, with the first two albums on Radio Records.
+Bass player Stefano Rubino had a solo career in the late 70's, with many singles and LP's, the first two of which on Radio Records.

 GLI APOSTHOLI